-In addition to the course work, each student must pass two examinations, the Progression Examination and the Comprehensive Examination.
-At the end of the spring semester during which the departmental core courses are completed, each student must take the Progression Examination (given on the Friday of the first full week after spring commencement).
+In addition to the coursework, each student must pass two examinations, the Progression Examination and the Comprehensive Examination.
+At the end of the spring semester during which the departmental core courses are completed, each student must take the Progression Examination.
 This exam must be passed before continuation in the program and before registering for practicum or thesis hours.
-At or near completion of required departmental course work (i.e., on program of study), each student must satisfactorily complete a Comprehensive Exam, which is normally given the third Friday of the spring semester.
+At or near completion of required departmental coursework (i.e., on program of study), each student must satisfactorily complete a Comprehensive Exam, which is normally given the third Friday of the spring semester.